Whether it's your first house or your next home, I'll advise you through the process. Call me at (615)226-9900.

 • Close escrow when all terms of agreement of seller and buyer have been finished

-• Disburse funds and finish instructions
+• Disburse payments and finish instructions

-• Give advice - the escrow holder must stay at a fair, third-party status
+• Give advice - the escrow holder stays at an impartial, third-party status

 Mortgage Escrow Account